MicrosoftDocs/Viva/Viva/insights/Setup/assign-user-roles.md

 Within a few days after being assigned an Insights role, these users will get an email about what product features are available based on their role and service plan.

-## Assign Workplace Analytics roles
+## Assign advanced insights roles

 **Owner** - Azure Active Directory [Application Administrator](/azure/active-directory/roles/permissions-reference#application-administrator)

-1. To assign roles for Workplace Analytics, sign in to your tenant's [Azure Active Directory admin center](https://aad.portal.azure.com).
+1. To assign roles for advanced insights, sign in to your tenant's [Azure Active Directory admin center](https://aad.portal.azure.com).
 2. In the left navigation menu, select **Enterprise applications**:

    ![Enterprise applications.](../images/wpa/setup/enterprise-apps.png)